YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

 <a class="button button--success button--pill" href="/MolViewer/assets/MolViewer_v1.0.1.230223.zip"><i class="fas fa-download"></i> Download MolViewer</a>

-## What is it
+## What is it and What does it do

 MolViewer is a tool which combines molecular visualization and the advantages of MATLAB processing matrices.

-## What does it do
+It can

+- Display molecule and export 3D model in .obj and .stl format
+- Visualize chemistry-related files
-MolViewer can display molecule, visualize chemistry-related files and convert files between common file types.
+- Convert files between common file types.

-## Files list
+## File list

 - cub2mat.p
 - gradcub.p